Bunkbed conjecture for complete bipartite graphs and related classes of graphs: Introduction

-We are now ready to state the bunkbed conjecture, which seems to go back to Kasteleyn (1985) as remarked in \cite{BK}. \begin{Con} Three versions of the bunkbed conjecture.
-For independent percolation on the bunkbed graph $G^\pm$ for a given (simple, undirected) finite graph $G = (V,E)$ we have: \begin{itemize} \item[(B1)] $\forall \; p_G \in [0,1]^{E \cup V}, v,w \in V: \qquad\P_{p_G}(v_- \! \lra w_-) \ge \P_{p_G}(v_- \! \lra w_+)$. \item[(B2)] $\forall \; p \in [0,1], H \subset V, v,w \in V: \quad \P_{p,H}(v_- \! \lra w_-) \ge \P_{p,H}(v_- \!\lra w_+)$. \item[(B3)] $\forall \; p \in [0,1], v,w \in V: \qquad \qquad\, \P_{p}(v_- \! \lra w_-) \ge \P_{p}(v_- \! \lra w_+)$. \end{itemize} \end{Con} In each case the two connection probabilities do not change if $v,w$ are interchanged and/or $+,-$ are interchanged, which easily follows from the symmetry of $\lra$ and the reflection symmetry of the probability models.
-The bunkbed conjecture thus compares the connection probability for two vertices in the same layer with that of the two corresponding vertices in different layers.
-Indeed the bunkbed conjecture is motivated by the heuristics that vertices in different layers are - in some sense - further apart from each other than the corresponding vertices in the same layer, and increasing the 'distance' between vertices in general should make it harder for the vertices to be connected w.r.t. independent percolation. \begin{Rem} Versions of the bunkbed conjecture. \nobr \begin{itemize} \item All three versions (B1), (B2), (B3) of the bunkbed conjecture are believed to hold for every finite graph $G$.
-We note that the three versions are obviously related: For fixed $G$ (B1) implies (B2) and (B2) implies (B3).
-The latter implication is even true for fixed $p$, which follows via conditioning on all vertical edges.
-Also, if (B2) holds for every finite graph $G$, then so does (B1).
-Indeed, a stronger implication is the main result of \cite{RS}. \item Horizontal edges $e$ with $p_e = 0$ may be removed and horizontal edges with $p_e = 1$ may be contracted, so one may want to exclude these values in the above conjecture.
-(B2) and (B3) trivially hold in case of $p \in \{0,1\}$. \item All versions of the bunkbed conjecture can also be formulated for infinite graphs.
-Indeed, if the conjecture is true for all finite graphs, then it also holds for all infinite graphs (by a simple limiting argument). \end{itemize} \end{Rem} In spite of the strong intuition that the bunkbed conjecture should hold (in any of the versions presented above), surprisingly little is known rigorously, and the conjecture remains wide open almost 40 years after its first formulation.
-It is easy to see that a version of (B2) holds for $p$ sufficiently small (depending on $G,H$), and similarly a version of (B2) holds for $p$ sufficiently large (depending on $G,H$), see \cite{HNK}.
-There are also a few results for special classes of graphs.
-For graphs with very few connections, an inductive approach can be used.
-It is not too difficult to see that (B1) holds for all trees and cycle graphs.
-A result for outer planar graphs has recently been withdrawn, see \cite{L1}, \cite{L2}.
-Furthermore, (B2) has been shown for complete graphs, see \cite{HL} and earlier partial results in \cite{B}.
-The result for complete graphs mainly relies on the high degree of symmetry of the these graphs.
-Our aim is to deal with situations that are slightly less symmetric.
-We will present our results in the following section.
-The sections after that are devoted to the proofs of our results.
+\begin{Def} Bunkbed properties.
+Let $G = (V,E)$ be a (simple, undirected) finite graph.
+We consider the following properties of $G$ w.r.t. independent percolation on the bunkbed graph $G^\pm$: \begin{itemize} \item[(B1)] $\forall \; p_G \in [0,1]^{E \cup V}, v,w \in V: \qquad\P_{p_G}(v_- \! \lra w_-) \ge \P_{p_G}(v_- \! \lra w_+)$. \item[(B2)] $\forall \; p \in [0,1], H \subset V, v,w \in V: \quad \P_{p,H}(v_- \! \lra w_-) \ge \P_{p,H}(v_- \!\lra w_+)$. \item[(B3)] $\forall \; p \in [0,1], v,w \in V: \qquad \qquad\, \P_{p}(v_- \! \lra w_-) \ge \P_{p}(v_- \! \lra w_+)$. \end{itemize} \end{Def} In each case the two connection probabilities do not change if $v,w$ are interchanged and/or $+,-$ are interchanged, which easily follows from the symmetry of $\lra$ and the reflection symmetry of the probability models.
+The above properties thus compare the connection probability for two vertices in the same layer with that of the two corresponding vertices in different layers.
+The properties are motivated by the heuristics that vertices in different layers are - in some sense - further apart from each other than the corresponding vertices in the same layer, and increasing the 'distance' between vertices in general should make it harder for the vertices to be connected w.r.t. independent percolation. \begin{Rem} Bunkbed properties. \nobr \begin{itemize} \item The above bunkbed properties are obviously related: Any graph satisfying (B1) also satisfies (B2), and any graph satisfying (B2) also satisfies (B3).
+The latter is even true for fixed $p$, which follows via conditioning on all vertical edges.
+For other relations between the properties, see \cite{RS}. \item Horizontal edges $e$ with $p_e = 0$ may be removed and horizontal edges with $p_e = 1$ may be contracted, so one may want to exclude these values in (B1).
+Similarly the inequalities in (B2) and (B3) trivially hold in case of $p \in \{0,1\}$. \item Properties (B1),(B2) and (B3) can also be considered for infinite graphs.
+However, restricting our attention to finite graphs is no loss of generality, since connection probabilities in infinite graphs can be obtained as limits of connection probabilities in suitable sequences of finite graphs. \end{itemize} \end{Rem}